 What Should Be on Your HVAC Checklist?

 Unless you’re already familiar with HVAC systems, you might not know what to look for.
-Luckily, there are a few pieces of information that can provide insight into the overall condition the HVAC system is in.
+Fortunately, there are a few pieces of information that can offer insight into the overall condition the HVAC equipment is in.

 What year was the equipment manufactured and installed?

-If you can, you’ll want to confirm when the make and model was first manufactured.
-Older models may be less energy efficient and may lack convenient features used in new equipment.
+If you can, you’ll want to find out when the make and model was first manufactured.
+Older models can be less energy efficient and can lack handy features available in newer equipment.
 This is usually fairly easy to find, but it’s also only half the information you want.
-You should also do your best to find out when the system was installed.
+You should also attempt to find out when the system was installed.

 Even if an HVAC system was manufactured several years ago, the installation itself could have been more recent.
 Recent installations are more likely to be in great shape, particularly if routine maintenance has been provided.